Facebook slashes price, size of Portal video call gadget

-SAN FRANCISCO — Facebook is slashing the price and the size of the Portal, its screen and camera-equipped gadget for making video calls with friends and family.
+SAN FRANCISCO — Facebook is slashing the price and the size of the Portal, its screen and camera-equipped gadget for making video calls with friends and family as it attempts to get the device into more homes.

 A smaller version will now cost $129 and will come with an 8 inch display.
 A larger version with a 10 inch display will cost $179.